lorenzouriel/ebook-git-github/ebooks/english/content/03-work-with-branches.md

 git reset --hard HEAD~1
 git push --force
 ```
-- *⚠️ `git push --force` overwrites history and can cause problems if others have already pulled the commit.*
+- *`git push --force` overwrites history and can cause problems if others have already pulled the commit.*

 If the commit has already been shared, use revert instead:
 ```shell